TYPES OF SERVICES:

 Does your business need to send car parts to different locations in the UK or abroad?
 Then World Options can help.
 By using our online shipping portal, you can view discounted rates from some of the world’s largest shipping carriers such as UPS, FedEx, DHL & TNT.

-However, there a few things to consider when importing or exporting car parts, as car parts come in different shapes and sizes, some courier companies may refuse to ship certain car parts if they don’t meet their packaging guidelines.
+However, there a few things to consider when importing or exporting car parts, as car parts come in different shapes and sizes, some couriers may refuse to ship certain car parts if they don’t meet their packaging guidelines.

 These include making sure that the parts do not contain oil or lubricants, and that the components have been fully drained of any liquids.
-In addition, the box the automotive parts will be shipped in has to be strong enough to support the weight of the auto part.
+Also, the parcel delivery box the automotive parts will be shipped in has to be strong enough to support the weight of the auto part.

 Some car parts that businesses can send via World Options shipping partners include: